-Preprosecution diversion in Nevada permits eligible defendants facing misdemeanor charges to complete an educational program in exchange for having the case dismissed.
-People are automatically disqualified from doing preprosecution diversion if they are facing charges of:
+Preprosecution diversion in Nevada permits eligible defendants to complete an educational program in exchange for having their misdemeanor charges dismissed.
+Preprosecution diversion is not available to people accused of:

 In this article, our Las Vegas criminal defense attorneys answer frequently-asked-questions about preprosecution diversion in Nevada, including eligibility and benefits.
 Click on a topic to jump to that section.